 Breaks your heart, right?

-When an infant sits facing forward in a moving car, a little crash or even an aggressive halt may result to the stretching of the spinal cord which could cause a serious injury or even death.
+When an infant sits facing forward in a moving car, a little crash or even an aggressive halt may result in the stretching of the spinal cord which could cause a serious injury or even death.
 Trust me!

 However, when he seats facing the rear, his upper body is cradled by the back of the car seat offering enough protection for the infant in the event of a frontal crash.
 So it’s advisable not to seat a kid facing forward until he’s old enough to seat that way.